i-e-b/SkinnyJson/README.md

 The default is usually ahead of the strong-named version.
 If you need an updated version of the Strong-Named package, please open a Github issue.

-SkinnyJson has a cleaned-up interface, and handles interface based serialisation much better.
+SkinnyJson has a simple interface, and handles interface based serialisation better than most other .Net json libraries.
-SkinnyJson was designed to handle Event Store messages, and is tuned to deal with situations where a common interface declaration is available, but the original serialised objects are not available.
+SkinnyJson was designed to handle Event Store messages, and is tuned to deal with situations where a common interface declaration is available, but the original serialised objects/types are not available.

 To adjust settings globally, look in `SkinnyJson.Json.DefaultParameters`